1. Why this information is important

 This might happen if:

-Let us know as soon as possible through the Revolut app (and no later than within 13 months from the date the money was taken from your account).
-We'll pay the money back into your account if any of the following apply:
+If you think someone has stolen from your account, let us know as soon as possible through the Revolut app (and no later than 13 months after the money was taken).
+We'll pay the money back into your account if:

 We'll also pay back any charges you had to pay as a result of the payment being taken from your account.

 We won't refund any money if you've acted fraudulently, or you intentionally or carelessly failed to keep your security details or Revolut Card safe (unless you told us about this before the payment was taken from your account).
-For example, we wouldn’t make a refund if you gave someone your Revolut Card PIN and they made a payment using your card without you knowing about it.
+For example, we won't refund you if you gave someone your Revolut Card PIN and they made a payment using your card without you knowing about it.